 Patina only occurs on full grain natural leather

 Because the natural grain has no artificial protective coating, it is susceptible to staining and is difficult to clean.
 Any liquid spillage will be absorbed into the leather and the resultant stain (if there is one), cannot be removed.
 Despite the fact that full grain leather is the best quality and most expensive, some consumers regarded it as inferior due to the visible marks and scars on it’s surface.
-Natural grain leather is not often used to upholster office chairs.
+Natural grain leather is used to upholster high-end furniture like sofas, but it is not often used on office chairs.

 Full or natural grain leather is the highest grade and most expensive of all types of leather.

 Top grain corrected leather is the second-highest grade of all types of leather.

 Top grain corrected leather is the second-highest quality and is the type most commonly used in high-end genuine leather products and office chairs.
 With top grain leather, the top of the hide is sanded or split off which removes the imperfections and marks on the surface.
 By removing the top portion of the the hide, top grain leather loses some of it’s strongest fibers and as a result, it is not as strong and durable as full grain leather.
 It is however, more affordable.

 After sanding away the marks and imperfections, top grain leather is imprinted or embossed with a fake grain to give it a uniform look.
 The leather is then pigmented and finished off with a clear protective layer.
 This protective layer prevents corrected leather from developing a natural patina like full grain leather, instead it will just get scuffed.
 The finishing coat reduces the breathability of the leather, but it provides protection against stains that would otherwise sink into full grain leather.
 Corrected leather is therefore much easier to clean.

 Genuine leather that has been corrected, is highly suitable for those applications where “uniformity and stain resistance is important”, and as a result it is commonly used for office furniture and casino chairs in South Africa.